Flower Hill, New York: Natural gas

-National Grid provides natural gas to homes and businesses that are hooked up to natural gas lines in the Village of Flower Hill.
+National Grid provides natural gas to all properties within the Village of Flower Hill that are hooked up to natural gas lines.

 Power

 PSEG Long Island provides power to all homes and businesses within the Village of Flower Hill, on behalf of the Long Island Power Authority.

 Sewage

 Most places in Flower Hill are not connected to a sanitary sewer system – although there were failed plans in the 1970s to create a sewer district for much of northwestern Nassau County, which would have included Flower Hill in the second phase of the $122 million (1972 USD) project.
 As such, the majority of homes and businesses in Flower Hill rely on cesspools and septic systems.

 However, some portions of Flower Hill are connected to the sanitary sewers operated by the Port Washington Water Pollution Control District.

 Trash collection

 Trash collection services in Flower Hill are provided by Meadow Carting, under contract with the Village of Flower Hill.